MLKaufman/how-i-work-bioinformatics/README.md

 `ObservableJS` - <https://observablehq.com/> is a great platform for interactive data visualization and analysis.
 It is based on JavaScript and allows for easy sharing and collaboration on data analysis projects.
 Can be used to create widgets and interactivity in quarto documents.
 You can have `{ojs}` cells directly in quarto.
 A more advanced version would be something like `D3.js`.

 Rust based tools that can be called from R or Python.
 There are a number of bioinformatics tools that are being developed in Rust that are faster and more efficient than their R or Python counterparts.
 Examples include `bio-rs` and `rust-bio`.
 I would like to write some scRNAseq and cancer related tools that leverage the speed and efficiency of Rust.

+`Marimo` - This is a notebook based analysis tool that is similar to Jupyter notebooks.
+Unlike jupyter notebooks, cells are reactive/can update in realtime.
+Also the notebooks work with git control and version management which is not possible/messy with vanilla jupyter notebooks.

+`positron` - This is a new R IDE that is being developed by Posit.
+It is similar to Rstudio but based on VSCODE.
+I keep trying it and wanting to like it but I feel it doesnt quite fill the gap beterrn Rstudio and VScode yet.
+I think it has a lot of potential and I will keep an eye on it.
+It is still in beta and is being actively developed.
+It is worth checking out if you are a R user and like VScode.